The ‘Direct Glazing’ technique.

 This article is hopefully a brief and simple explanation of the direct glazing system used on green oak frame buildings.
 Typically ‘green’ (fresh) timber will shrink, twist and move over a period of time, and hence it is unsuitable to use as a flat and consistent surface for fixing a vulnerable material such as glass.

 The glazing system described here allows the glass to ‘float’ away from the slowly moving timber.
-Once the timber has dried it will become stable, but this process typically takes up to 5-8 years with green oak (or 1 year per inch).
+Once the timber has dried it will become stable, but this process typically takes up to 5-8 years with green oak (or 1 year per inch of timber thickness).
 This is a very simple technique, not a dark art which I feel anybody should be able to do with the right tools and simple knowledge.

 These illustrations shows a typical post and stud type construction, with glass applied to the outside.